jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

   (i) in the case of an establishment that intends to enrol international students, the establishment will become a signatory to the code before enrolling any international students.
 (2) Registration may be granted without limitation as to time or for a specified period.
 (3) The grant of registration does not entitle the establishment or any of its students to receive financial assistance out of public money appropriated by Parliament.
-(4) The Authority may refuse to grant registration to a private training establishment or withdraw the establishment's registration (if already granted) if the Authority is satisfied that a governing member of the establishment has provided a false or misleading declaration under section 232D(2)﻿(c).
+(4) The Authority may refuse to grant registration to a private training establishment or cancel the establishment's registration (if already granted) if the Authority is satisfied that a governing member of the establishment has provided a false or misleading declaration under section 232D(2)﻿(c).
-(5) The Authority must give written notice to a private training establishment— (a) when it grants, refuses to grant, or withdraws registration; and (b) if it refuses or withdraws registration, give reasons for doing so.
+(5) The Authority must give written notice to a private training establishment— (a) when it grants, refuses to grant, or cancels registration; and (b) if it refuses or cancels registration, give reasons for doing so.

 ### 233A Criteria for determining whether governing member of private training establishment is fit and proper person
 (1) For the purpose of determining under section 233(1)﻿(a) whether a governing member of a private training establishment is a fit and proper person for that position, the Authority must give any weight that it considers appropriate to all of the following matters: